michaelshiloh/robotaPsyche/weeklySchedule.md

 - Must include discussion points or questions
 - Following the presentation will be about 5 minutes of discussion
 - Schedule for presentations is [here](studentPresentations.md)

+#### Reading assignment
+- Introduction and the first two stories (Robbie and Runaround) in [*I, Robot*](https://github.com/michaelshiloh/resourcesForClasses/blob/master/doc/I_Robot.pdf) by Isaac Asimov
+	- Hassan and Sonya to lead